fknx/linqpad-postgresql-driver/README.md

 # LINQPad PostgreSQL Driver

-This is a driver for [LINQPad](https://www.linqpad.net) to query [PostgreSQL](http://www.postgresql.org) databases.
+This is a driver for [LINQPad](https://www.linqpad.net) to add support for [PostgreSQL](http://www.postgresql.org) databases.
 This driver uses [LINQ to DB](https://github.com/linq2db/linq2db) to execute the LINQ queries and [Npgsql](http://www.npgsql.org) for the database access.
 In addition [Dapper](https://github.com/StackExchange/dapper-dot-net) is used for a more convenient database access during the model creation.

 This driver has been tested with PostgreSQL 9.4.4 but should work with all versions supported by [LINQ to DB](https://github.com/linq2db/linq2db) v1.0.7.3 and [Npgsql](http://www.npgsql.org) v3.0.4.
 It can be used with [LINQPad](https://www.linqpad.net) versions 4 and 5.